 Buying a gift for your boss can be a potential minefield.
 Spend too much and you risk making them feel uncomfortable.
 Spend too little and you might as well not get anything at all.
 The gift should feel familiar — but maybe not too familiar — and at best might even reflect some of their interests outside of work.
-To make the hunt a little easier, we found gifts for every type of boss there is, from the camping obsessive to the one whose Zoom background is full of plants.
+To make the hunt a little easier, we found gifts for every type of boss there is, from camping obsessives to book collectors, workout enthusiasts to people whose Zoom backgrounds are nothing but plants.

 For the boss whose office coffee table needs a boost